Warning! Spoilers below!

 The "Leap of Faith".
 A different task, a platform 30 feet up, 20+ feet worth of rungs in the tree above the ladder to reach it and then a jump.
 A jump to a trapeze suspended in mid-air.
 I waited until last, determined to do it.
 After my fall on the Climbling Tower, we'd walked back and watched some of our friends attempt this and I'd made it my complete personal challenge of the day to climb to the top and make the day.
 Also I'd discovered that my friend Rich (who also has a great fear of heights) had done it and this made me even more determined.
 Having manned the ropes for everyone else, they finally roped me up and I set to the ladder.
 I was the last man of the day and by this time, some of the other groups had finished and had gathered with us, so there was an even bigger crowd, yet the pressure I felt was from myself; I only felt even more encouraged by the presence and support of the others.
 Still, I was afraid.
 No-one had fallen, even slipped and none of my team had missed their jump.
 So I climbed and as I climbed I remembered that with God, we are always safe and He had helped me through the last one, so I knew he'd help me make it through this.
 As I climbed each step, the words of Matt Redman's song, "You never let go of me," ran through my head and I vocalised each one silently.
 Very, quickly, with no pausing, I was at the top and standing on the platform.
 My heart was pounding, but my legs were firm and I was ready - I needed to jump now!
 I asked for the trapeze to be moved toward me (I'm only a short guy!) and they counted me down.
 10, 9, 8.. and I jumped!
 I caught the trapeze and hung there, while my friends applauded and cheered.
 I was elated and excited.
 I'd achieved my goal and was lowered to the ground.
 Everyone who did the High Ropes activity made the Leap of Faith.

+The remainder of the day consisted of a huge-a-side game of footy, a great barbecue and a talk about Jesus from Will by the campfire.
+We shared stories of our adventures, the challenges, the achievements and the pains we'd gone through to get there.
 It was a great weekend and I experienced a lot.
 The events challenged me in unexpected ways.
 For example, when I gave my testimony to the group on the Friday night (yes, it was me, a surprise and last minute gift from my pastor) I had to think about my audience.
 I don't usually struggle with public speaking, but I was aware that I had a mixed group, of Christians and non-Christians.
 I wanted to convey the message that God had changed my life (& how) simply and without scaring anyone away (Spirituality and the whole "God-thing" used to make me run a mile).
 I hope I succeeded.
 Additionally, I was encouraged to recognise fear in my life and to confront and overcome it - this was a really important step for me.
 Prior to going, I didn't even completely know it was there but now I know I do, I've got to do something about it and look for other fears to overcome as well.
 I made new friendships and strengthened existing ones.
 I experienced encouragement and support in many different ways from people I know and people I don't.
 We shared with one another and we were open with one another, exposing our vulnerabilities and allowing and trusting others to help; it was a true experience of fellowship.
 But even more than this, I came to know God just a little bit more and trust Him to help me overcome my fears.
 The scriptural thought for the day on the Sunday after breakfast summed this up well for me: Ecclesiastes 4:9-12 Two are better than one, because they have a good return for their work:

 If one falls down, his friend can help him up.